End of Service Benefits in the Middle East has been saved

 So what can you find on these pages?

-For employers operating in the DIFC, where the impact and operational challenges of becoming and maintaining compliance with the new rules is likely to be significant, we hope that you will find it helpful to stay in touch with our Roadmap.
-The roadmap sets out some key milestone dates for employers as they continue to embed the new rules into practice and consider their options for 2021.
+For employers operating in the DIFC, where the impact and operational challenges of becoming compliant and maintaining compliance with the new rules is likely to be significant, we hope that you will find it helpful to keep updated with our latest news.

-These pages will also house key publications and recordings of webinars that we broadcast.
-We hope to provide you with a “one stop” source of knowledge, information and, importantly, insights on the transition from End of Service Gratuities to Funded Workplace Savings.
+These pages also house key publications and recordings of webinars that we broadcast.
+We hope to provide you with a “one stop” source of knowledge, information and, importantly, insights on the transition from End of Service Benefits to Funded Workplace Savings.

-We will also of course provide our perspective on any updates from the DIFC as they arise.
+We will also of course provide our perspective on any updates from the DIFC, and wider Middle East region, as they arise.

 How can Deloitte help?